makerdao/mcd-docs-content/smart-contract-modules/dai-module/dai-detailed-documentation.md

 1. `transferFrom` in the DAI contract works in a slightly different form than the generic `transferFrom` function.
 The DAI contract allows for "unlimited approval".
 Should the user approve an address for the maximum uint256 value, then that address will have unlimited approval until told otherwise.
 2. `push`, `pull` & `move` are aliases for `transferFrom` calls in the form of `transferFrom(msg.sender, usr, amount)` , `transferFrom(usr, msg.sender, amount)` & `transferFrom(src, dst, amount)` .
 3. `permit` is a signature-based approval function.
 This allows for an end-user to sign a message which can then be relayed by another party to submit their approval.
 This can be useful for applications in which the end-user does not need to hold `ETH`.
-   * In order to use this functionality, a user's address must sign a message with the `holder`, `spender`, `nonce`, `expiry` and the `allowed` amount.
+   * In order to use this functionality, a user's address must sign a message with the `holder`, `spender`, `nonce`, `expiry` and whether `allowed` (true or false).
 This can then be submitted to `Permit()` to update the user's approval.

 ## 4. Gotchas (Potential Source of User Error)

 Unlimited allowance is a relatively uncommon practice (though becoming more common).
 This could be something used to trick a user by a malicious contract into giving access to all their DAI.
 This is concerning in upgradeable contracts where the contract may appear innocent until upgraded to a malicious contract.
+Note that the permit() function does not allow specification of a numeric allowance.

 DAI is also susceptible to the known [ERC20 race condition](https://github.com/0xProject/0x-monorepo/issues/850), but should not normally be an issue with unlimited approval.
 We recommend any users using the `approval` for a specific amount be aware of this particular issue and use caution when authorizing other contracts to perform transfers on their behalf.